 Section 5.11 Approval of Executive Compensation.
 The Board (or authorized Board committee) shall review and approve the compensation, including benefits, of the President or chief executive officer and of the Treasurer to assure that such compensation is just and reasonable and given in return for services actually rendered to this corporation.
 This review and approval shall occur upon the hiring of the officer, whenever the officer’s term of employment (if any) is renewed or extended, and whenever the officer’s compensation is modified (unless the modification extends to substantially all employees).

 Section 6.1 Place of Meeting.
-Meetings of the Board shall be held at any place within or outside the State of California that has been designated from time to time by resolution of the Board.
+Meetings of the Board shall be held at any place that has been designated from time to time by the Board.
 In the absence of such designation, regular meetings shall be held virtually via Zoom, Facetime, Google Meet, Discord, or other similar service.
 When an on chain vote is conducted (as described in Section 6.6), it shall be time bound to align with the virtual meeting of the board, and the time period when voting is open shall be considered a meeting of the Board.